wiruwiru/CallAdminSystem-CS2/README.md

 1. Install [CounterStrike Sharp](https://github.com/roflmuffin/CounterStrikeSharp) and [Metamod:Source](https://www.sourcemm.net/downloads.php/?branch=master)
 2. Download [CallAdminSystem.zip](https://github.com/wiruwiru/CallAdminSystem-CS2/releases) from the releases section.
 3. Install the [MenuManagerCS2](https://github.com/NickFox007/MenuManagerCS2) dependency (required).
+4. (Optional) If you want to use the database feature, install [AnyBaseLibCS2](https://github.com/NickFox007/AnyBaseLibCS2) dependency.
-4. Unzip the archive and upload it to the game server
+5. Unzip the archive and upload it to the game server
-5. Start the server and wait for the config.json file to be generated.
+6. Start the server and wait for the config.json file to be generated.
-6. Complete the configuration file with the parameters of your choice.
+7. Complete the configuration file with the parameters of your choice.
-7. Write possible reporting reasons in reasons.txt.
+8. Write possible reporting reasons in reasons.txt.

 # Config
 | Parameter | Description | Required     |